sandhyaraj8/sas-class/chap-05/video_05_page1.md

 * It converts character value to numeric values.

 *Format tells sas how to write a data.
-*to convert a numeric or character value into another character value.
+*  To convert a numeric or character value into another character value.